vlandham/captain_z/out/captain_z.md

 "Well how can it be that I have the feathers of a mythical flying horse?"

 "I don't know," Dr. Star responded.
-"It sounds like a hoax."
+"It sounds like just a joke to me."

 "But that's the crazy part.
-They worked for me," Captain Z retorted.
+They actually work," Captain Z confessed.

 "What do you mean by that?"
-Dr. Star was confused.
+Dr. Star asked.

 Sophia filled in the parts of the story of Castle Island that she had left out the first time she told it.
 How that mean cat Hissy caused her to fall.
 How instead of smashing onto the rocks, she had held on to the feather and floated down.